lizhengxiao/expectile-regression-risk-loading/README.md

 # expectile-regression-risk-loading

- R code for the paper "Using expectile regression for classification ratemaking"
+This program provides the R code for the paper "Using expectile regression for classification ratemaking".

+- 1
+- 2
+- 3